 Because contrast dye is used, there is a risk for allergic reaction to the dye.
-Patients who are allergic to or sensitive to medications, contrast dye, or iodine should notify their physician.
+Patients who are allergic to or sensitive to medications, contrast dye, or iodine should notify their doctor.

-Patients with kidney failure or other kidney problems should notify their physician.
+Patients with kidney failure or other kidney problems should notify their doctor.
 In some cases, the contrast dye can cause kidney failure, especially if the person is taking Glucophage (a diabetic medication).

-Notify your physician if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or other medications that affect blood clotting.
+Notify your doctor if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or other medications that affect blood clotting.

 For certain individuals, a venogram may be contraindicated.
 These include persons with a known allergy to contrast dye, severe congestive heart failure, and severe pulmonary hypertension.